Nastel/jkool-client-java-api/README.md

 	jkQueryAsync.addConnectionHandler(new JKRetryConnectionHandler(5000, TimeUnit.MILLISECONDS));
 	jkQueryAsync.addConnectionHandler(new MyConnectionHandler());
 ```
 You can then setup default response handlers (optional but recommended).
-Default response handlers are called for responses not associated with any specific query or subscription.
+Default response handlers are called for responses not associated with any specific query or subscription. `JKRetryConnectionHandler` automatically reconnects and recovers websocket connection in case of communication failures.
 ```java
 	// setup a default response handler for responses not associated with any specific query jkQueryAsync.addDefaultCallbackHandler(new MyJKQueryCallback());